Why your shaving cream is watery and what to do about it?

 2. Is shaving cream a colloid?

-Shaving cream is a special type of mixture called a colloid, consisting of tiny air bubbles dispersed in a liquid.
+Shaving cream is a special mixture called a colloid, consisting of tiny air bubbles dispersed in a liquid.
 This particular type of colloid can further be classified as a foam.
 Since the mixture itself consists of two distinct phases, it doesn’t really make sense to classify the entire mixture as one phase.
 If you had to pick one though, it is most nearly a liquid since that is the dispersion medium.

 “Shaving cream is an example of a colloid, a gas dissolved in a liquid.
-After some time they separate.
-The thin watery liquid is the result.
+After some time, they separate.
+The thin, watery liquid is the result.
 I suspect it’s a cheap brand with a limited lifespan as a colloid.”

 Final remarks

 The best solution is to shake the container.
 Shaking it can emulsify the propellant into the water.
-When you push the button on the top of the can, the shaving cream comes out and any dissolved or emulsified propellant in the cream will instantly expand, creating bubbles.
+When you push the button on the top of the can, the shaving cream comes out, and any dissolved or emulsified propellant in the cream will instantly expand, creating bubbles.

 Do you shake shaving cream?